open-austin/indigent-defense-stats/README.md

 ```

 ## Edge cases
-- A day with more than 200 records (seems unlikely)
+- A day with more than 200 records wouldn't display all results and there is no workaround.
+Seems unlikely, though.